110y/go-expr-completion/README.md

 # go-expr-completion

-A tool to complete a left-hand Side from given expression for Go.
+A tool to complete a left-hand side from given expression for Go.
 <br>This tool is aimed to be integrated with text editors.

 ## Usage